anushadatta/PizzaRush/README.md

 ### STUDENTS
 <b> View Player History </b>
 The student can view: Graph of the progression of points in individual Math Topics, Total Current Points, Grading Deadline, Past grades, Grading Rubric
+●	The student must be able to view current point accumulation and next upcoming grading deadline for each math topic.
+●	The student must be able to view past performance in each math section in the form of a line chart (Y axis: points, X axis: Time)
+●	The student must also be able to see past grades for each section for each past deadline.
+●	The grades must be determined by the points according to the grading rubric.
+●	The student must be able to access the grading rubric.

 <b> Solve Questions </b>
 The student can solve questions according to certain specifications (Topic, Difficulty level).